javiertuya/samples-openapi/README.md

-# Samples of generation of rest server and client api components with OpenApi and Swagger
+# Samples of generation of rest server and client api components with OpenApi

 This is a multimodule maven project that includes samples to generate rest services based on a OpenApi V3 specification:

-- OpenApi Generator:
+- Java:
-  - *openapi-server*: Rest server (Jersey and Jetty)
+  - *server-spring*: Rest server (Spring Boot)
-  - *openapi-client*: Java client api (jersey and Fasterxml)
+  - *client-resttemplate*: Java client api (Spring Resttemplate and Fasterxml)
-- Swagger Codegen:
-  - *swagger-server*: Rest server (Spring Boot)
-  - *swagger-client*: Java client api (OkHttp and Gson)
+  - *client-httpclient*: Java client api (Apache Httpclient and Fasterxml)

 ## Notes
 - To run each module with Eclipse, first generate the api using `mvn generate-sources` and refresh the workspace